 Write this expression:

-First we find the first incomplete divisor.
+First we find the first incomplete dividend.
 The first digit is smaller than the divisor, so we check two digits.
 The two digits together form the number 38, which is greater than the divisor.
-This number will be the first incomplete divisor.
+This number will be the first incomplete dividend.
 We will divide it by the divisor first:

 How many fives are in the number 38?
 If it is difficult to answer right away, you can look at the multiplication table for five and find a product that is less than 38, but very close to it or equal to it.
 Having found such a product, you need to take from there the multiplier that will answer our question:

 This is the multiplication table by five.
 Find a product that is less than 38, but very close to it or equal to it.
 Obviously, it is the product of 35, which is highlighted in blue.
 From this expression, we take away the multiplier that gave that product.
 This is the multiplier 7, which is highlighted in red.

 This seven answers the question of how many fives are in the number 38.
 Write this seven in the right corner of our example:

 Multiply 7 by 5 to get 35 and write it under 38:

 Now subtract 35 from 38 to get 3: